Council of European Energy Regulators (CEER)

 Agency for Cooperation of Energy Regulators (ACER)

 Established under the Third Package, ACER's mission is to assist National Regulatory Authorities (NRAs) to perform their duties at EU level and to coordinate their actions whenever necessary.
 Its tasks include:

 The Agency became fully operational in March 2011.
 Its headquarters are located in Ljubljana, Slovenia.
-Lord Mogg was elected to be the Chair of the ACER Board of Regulators in April 2010.
+Lord Mogg is currently Chair of the ACER Board of Regulators.

 International Confederation of Energy Regulators (ICER)